scikit-learn-contrib/metric-learn/doc/supervised.rst

 a pair among them.
-The method will try to build `num_constraints` positive pairs and `num_constraints` negative pairs, but sometimes it cannot find enough of one of those, so forcing `same_length=True` will return both times the minimum of the two lenghts.
+The method will try to build `num_constraints` positive pairs and `num_constraints` negative pairs, but sometimes it cannot find enough of one of those, so forcing `same_length=True` will return both times the minimum of the two lengths.

 For using quadruplets learners (see :ref:`learning_on_quadruplets`) in a supervised way, positive and negative pairs are sampled as above and